 8: Heats will be run until all competitors have been through and then

 knockout rounds commence until only 3 remain.
 These will play off for

-9: In the event of a tie, the winner will be decided by The Great Awning
+9: In the event of a tie, the winner will be decided by The Great

-heat.
+winner of that heat.
 In the finals it is rollup and setup again.

 Addendum: Cheating is frowned upon.
 No slots are to be lubricated with

 graphite, Armourall or other synthetic slippery stuff.
 Washing with

 mild soap and detergent is permissable.

 Only the A&E standard pull cords are permitted, no super duper

 kevlar or carbon fibre synthetic cords.

-We spend the day looking around Carnarvon and organising someone to look
+We spend the day looking around Carnarvon and organising someone to

-tour and a salt mine tour.
+a town tour and a salt mine tour.

 We remove the computer and give it to the shop.

 We walk into town and go on the town tour with Ben.
-He is 5th generation
+He is 5th

-the place is interesting.
+present history of the place is interesting.
 He explains how the river

 flows upside down and that all the irrigation for the market gardens

 comes from here.
 The water in the Gascoyne normally only flows when it

 they tap into.
 We return to the van and await the fridge feller.

 The fridge mechanic comes out to check the fridge.
-I see heaps of dollar
+I see heaps of

-bursts into life.
+and the fridge bursts into life.
 It has run the best it ever has and

 not missed a beat at this time (11/11).
 The final charge is $50, cheap

 at twice the price.
 The fridge was fitted to Waeco specifications but

 he advises a vent would help it enormously.
 I cut a new vent into the

 made.
 I catch a taxi back.